borntofrappe/svelte-tutorial/Delayed Countdown/README.md

 The idea of with the custom store is to expose a few methods — `start`, `pause`, `remove` to expand the countdown functionality.

 Remember to call `.remove()` to remove the interval, and especially when the component id destroyed — see the function returned in the `onMount` lifecycle.

+> as a proof of concept, mainly to test the pause function, the demo includes a button to pause/resume the current timer.
+The focus of the project remains on the custom transition functions and custom store.